-It is scorching in these dog days of summer in Florida and air conditioning is a lifesaver, but looking at our electricity bills can be enough to get our blood boiling.
-With the hottest months upon us and the wild fluctuations in temperature in September, our cooling units are putting in lots of hard work, and we are certainly paying for it.
+It is scorching in summer in Florida and air conditioning is a lifesaver, but looking at our electricity bills can be enough to get our blood boiling.
+Our cooling units are putting in lots of hard work, and we are certainly paying for it.

 The good news is, there are easy ways to reduce our AC’s power consumption without spending a lot of cash.
 Here are some simple tips to save on that energy bill this season.